 For decades, UAB Residents/Fellows have worked with us.

-Group insurance is generally given to you by your employer.
-Like most “free” things in life it’s good and better than nothing, but it could be better.
+GROUP insurance is generally given to you by your employer.
+Like most “free” things in life it’s good.
+But, it could be better.

 We sell both, but we strongly recommend individual insurance.

 Own occupation allows you to receive benefits if you can’t perform the material and substantial duties of your specific occupation (or AMA specialty), even if you’re working elsewhere.

 High achievers (anyone with an advanced degree or a business owner) won’t be happy sitting at home watching Netflix all day; you’ll want to do something: teach, start an internet business, sell real estate, or something!
 Only “Own Occ” will allow you to earn money elsewhere and receive full benefits while you’re disabled.

 Most companies (5 major ones) offer “own occupation” coverage, but there’s one heavily marketed brand that does not.
 Be careful.

 Also, be careful.
 Most companies have several different disability definitions which use the words “own” and “occupation” but aren’t exactly “own occupation.”
 Read carefully.

 Berkshire/Guardian is the top disability company for physicians.
 They have improved upon the Gold Standard of “own occupation” to make it even better: “Enhanced True Own Occupation” protects you even more.

 We administer Guardian’s GSI plan for UAB residents and fellows.